foxcpp/maddy/README.md

 The full documentation is published [here](https://foxcpp.dev/maddy/)

-Examples of more advanced configurations with explainations can be found in the [examples](examples/) directory in the source repository.
+Manual pages with reference documentation will be installed by build.sh if scdoc utility is available on the system.

 ## Community